Why You Need to Hide Your IP Address on Android

 Plus, don’t forget that, depending on the country you live in, your mobile ISP might share info about your torrenting activities with the authorities, or legal and copyright agencies, meaning you could get in trouble with the law.

-As a disclaimer, we here at CactusVPN don’t encourage online piracy or copyright infringement, but we are aware that, for many people, P2P files are the only way to get access to important software and documents they might need for work or school.
+Disclaimer: we here at CactusVPN don’t encourage online piracy or copyright infringement, but we are aware that, for many people, P2P files are the only way to get access to important software and documents they might need for work or school.
 At the same time, many torrenting laws are vague, and make it hard to tell what types of torrents are “okay” to download.

 Not Hiding Your IP Means Dealing with Geo-Restrictions